Surface (2022 TV series): Production

 The project was given a straight to series order in November 2020, with Gugu Mbatha-Raw set to star as well as serve as a co-executive producer.
 In June 2021, Oliver Jackson-Cohen, Stephan James, Ari Graynor, Marianne Jean-Baptiste, François Arnaud and Millie Brady were added to the cast.
 Filming for the series had begun by July 1, 2021, in Vancouver.

 The series premiered on July 29, 2022, with the first three episodes available immediately and the rest debuting on a weekly basis.
 On December 2, 2022, the series was renewed for a second season, with production moving to London.
 Phil Dunster and Freida Pinto were added to the cast between April and May 2023.

 Reception

-The review aggregator website Rotten Tomatoes reported a 44% approval rating with an average rating of 6.3/10, based on 27 critic reviews.
+The review aggregator website Rotten Tomatoes reported a 46% approval rating for the 1st season based on 26 critic reviews.
 The website's critics consensus reads, "Gugu Mbatha-Raw's captivating performance gives Surface some depth, but this overheated potboiler only gets murkier the more it tries to spice up a derivative amnesia mystery."
 Metacritic, which uses a weighted average, assigned a score of 49 out of 100 based on 16 critics, indicating "mixed or average reviews".
+The review aggregator website Rotten Tomatoes reported a 56% approval rating for the 2nd season based on 9 critic reviews.